George-Njuguna/Spotify-ETL-Pipeline/README.md

 In this project, I aim to build a fully functional **ETL (Extract, Transform, Load) pipeline** to collect and analyze my personal Spotify data.
 The pipeline will extract Spotify data such as **saved playlists, recently played tracks, saved albums, saved tracks, top artists, and top tracks** using the Spotify API.

 The extracted data will undergo transformation and will be loaded into a **PostgreSQL** database hosted locally.
-I will orchestrate and schedule the ETL processes using **Apache Airflow** within a **Docker** container, enabling automated data extraction on a **daily, bi-weekly, and monthly** basis to capture time-specific trends.
+I will schedule the ETL processes using **Apache Airflow** within a **Docker** container, enabling automated data extraction on a **daily, bi-weekly, and monthly** basis to capture time-specific trends.

 Finally, I will build an interactive dashboard in **Tableau** to visualize the insights from my Spotify listening history.
 This dashboard will serve as a personal version of **Spotify Wrapped**, providing detailed analytics on my listening habits over time.